orlevii/mlserving/docs/source/tf-serving.md

 ### Integration
 <code>mlserving</code> allows easy integration with <code>TensorFlow Serving</code> model server.

-The idea is to have a python layer that can make some processing before invoking the tf-serving endpoint.
+The idea is to have a python layer that makes some processing before invoking the tf-serving endpoint.

 <code>TFServingPrediction</code> implements <code>def predict</code> can be used as a mixin that handles the tf-serving request